-Under the right circumstances, though, a party that believes it owns a valuable recipe can use copyright law or trade secret law to protect it.
-Which one of these protections it should rely on will depend on how the recipe will be monetized.
+Under the right circumstances, though, a party who believes it owns a valuable recipe can use copyright law or trade secret law to protect it.
+Which one of these protections it should rely upon will depend on how the recipe will be monetized.
 For example, a celebrity chef can publish a cookbook with his or her recipes and profit from the book sales.
-Of course, this will require establishing any intellectual property rights, much less protecting them in a recipe, is challenging.
-Indeed, "stealing" another chef's recipe (and of course putting your own "take" on it) is a time-honored tradition in the food service business.
+Of course, this will require the chef to reveal the "secret" recipe to the world at-large.
+Alternatively, a restaurant that believes it has a truly "secret" recipe for a popular dish that gives it a competitive advantage can use trade secret protection to prevent its employees from stealing the recipe and using it in competition.